danemacmillan/vagrantshell/README.md

 It is installed during post-provision.

-## Note
+## Framework / CMS notes

+There is no reason why any framework or CMS would not work with this Vagrant box.
+Unless very custom server configurations are required, the defaults are plenty.
+However, this Vagrant box has been configured to easily allow such customizations.

+### Magento

-This box is Magento-friendly.
+This box is [Magento](http://www.magentocommerce.com/download)-friendly.
 The proper variables and rewrites are included for Magento development.
 This does not mean only Magento can be developed on this box.
 The Magento settings do not change any other type of development.
+Magento version 1.9+ has been tested.
+Downgrading the version of PHP to 5.4 or 5.3 will increase compatibility for older releases of Magento.

+### Ghost (Node.js)

+Port `2368` from the guest is forwarded to port `2368` on the host.
+Instructions to install and run an instance of the [Ghost](https://github.com/tryghost/Ghost) blogging platform are available online.

+### Wordpress

+[Wordpress](https://wordpress.org/) development is not an issue.

 ## Author